garciart/network-automation/README.md

 ---

-Now we need to add a device.
-For our initial labs, we will use the Cisco 3745 Multi-Service Access Router.
+Now you need to add a device.
+For our initial labs, you will use the Cisco 3745 Multi-Service Access Router.
 The Cisco 3745 is a customizable router, capable of supporting different network configurations, based on the selected cards and modules.
 Here is the back of a Cisco 3745 Router:

 ![Cisco 3745 Rear View](img/a19.png)